HIGHLIGHTS-Tennis-Australian Open day three | Sports-Games

 HIGHLIGHTS-Tennis-Australian Open day three

 Highlights of day three of the Australian Open tennis championships at Melbourne Park on Wednesday.
 All matches are second round.
-Times local (GMT +11): 1240 SABALENKA ADVANCES WITH WIN OVER KASATKINA
+Times local (GMT +11): 0330 SERENA STROLLS INTO ROUND THREE

-Seventh seed Aryna Sabalenka of Belarus ground down classy Russian Daria Kasatkina 7-6(5) 6-3 in the early match at Margaret Court Arena.
-READ MORE:
+Serena Williams, chasing a record-equalling 24th Grand Slam title, raced past Serbia's Nina Stojanovic 6-3 6-0 in just 69 minutes to reach the third round for the 19th time.
+0320 SCHWARTZMAN BREEZES PAST MULLER

+Argentine eighth seed Diego Schwartzman converted nine break points in a dominant 6-2 6-0 6-3 win over France's lucky loser Alexandre Muller.
+0320 AUGER-ALIASSIME KNOCKS OUT HOME HOPE DUCKWORTH

 All business Barty doles out Melbourne 'double bagel' Nadal back in form at Australian Open